-- To understand the concept of types of Integration. - To introduce Double and Triple Integration. - To explore the expansion of $\cos \theta$, $\sin \theta$ and $\tan \theta$ - To learn the concept of inverse trigonometry functions. - To introduce the concept of correlation and regression.
+- To understand the concept of types of Integration. - To introduce Double and Triple Integration. - To explore the expansion of $\cos \theta$, $\sin \theta$ and $\tan \theta$ - To learn the concept of inverse trigonometry functions. • - To introduce the concept of correlation and regression.

-CO1 - Understand the different types of integration.
+After completion of this course, the students will be able to CO1 - Understand the different types of integration.

-CO2 - Solve double and Triple integral problems.

-CO3 - Find expansion of trigonometric values and solution of trigonometric solutions.

-CO4 - Identify the different types of Inverse trigonometry.

-CO5 - learns different methods in solve statistics.
+- CO2 Solve double and Triple integral problems. - CO3 Find expansion of trigonometric values and solution of trigonometric solutions. - CO4 Identify the different types of Inverse trigonometry. - CO5 learns different methods in solve statistics.